 9. Olde English Sheepdog

-If you grew up watching Looney Tunes, you may not realize these dogs have eyes at all (until they lift up their bangs to punch that ol’ wolf in the mouth, that is).
+If you grew up watching Looney Tunes, you may not realize these dogs have eyes at all.
 However, Olde English Sheepdogs have dark, deeply-set eyes that are constantly monitoring their surroundings for any signs of trouble (like a shipment from the ACME Corporation).

 10. Basset Hounds